Differentially private Bayesian tests: Differentially private Bayes factors based on test statistics

 Exact calculation of the cut off $\gamma_{\alpha, \varepsilon}(n)$ may not be amenable under certain cases.
 However, we can always obtain $\gamma_{\alpha, \varepsilon}(n)$ via a Monte Carlo simulation.
-We provide additional details about this computational aspect in the experiment section. \\
+We present the formalized algorithm to determine the cutoff value $\gamma_{\alpha, \varepsilon}(n)$ in Algorithm \ref{algorithm1}.
+Determination of the cut off is further demonstrated in the experiment section.